aryna-yukhnevich/dev/README.md

     > If you would like to monitor the resources with the same prefix (e.g., glue-pipeline1-ingest, glue-pipeline1-cleanse, glue-pipeline1-staging), you can simply describe them using wildcards: glue-pipeline1`-*`.

 - `monitored_environment_name` - the name of your monitored environment (listed in the general settings).
 - [Optional] `sla_seconds` - specify the SLA for the resource execution time if applicable.
-If the execution time exceeds the SLA set, such resource run will be marked with the Warning status and the comment that some runs haven't met SLA (=<<sla_seconds>> sec) will be shown in the Daily Digest.
+If the execution time exceeds the SLA set, such resource run will be marked with the Warning status and and an additional comment will be shown in the Daily Digest.
 If this parameter is not set or equals to zero - the check is not applied during the Digest generation.
 - [Optional] `minimum_number_of_runs` - specify the least number of runs expected if applicable.
-In this case if there have been less actual runs than expected, then such resource run will be marked with the Warning status and an additional comment will be shown in the Daily Digest.
+In this case if there have been less actual runs than expected, such resource run will be marked with the Warning status and an additional comment will be shown in the Daily Digest.
 If this parameter is not set or equals to zero - the check is not applied during the Digest generation.

 ### 4. Specify Recipients and Subscriptions  <a name="specify-recipients-and-subscriptions"></a>
 The `recipients.json` file specifies recipients for alerts and digests, along with their subscriptions to the monitoring groups.